-56Tables D.3 and D.4 show the results for our cadastral and territorial measures.
-Our main analysis focuses on the intensive margin, i.e., cells with positive stickiness to China.
-Tables D.5-D.7 show the results using the full sample including zeros.
+68Tables D.2 and D.3 show the results for our cadastral and territorial measures.
+Our main analysis captures both the extensive and intensive margins.
+Tables D.5-D.7 show the results for the intensive margin, i.e., excluding cells with zero stickiness.
 Given the large number of zeros and the wide range in our stickiness data, we perform an inverse hyperbolic sine transformation, which, while similar to a log-transformation, does not introduce biases in its handling of zeros.